RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-server/index.md

 For this project, I am using an overprovisioned (4core/4GB) Ubuntu 22.10 VM on an ESXi server.
 The Matrix server stack includes a *Synapse* container (the Matrix server), a *Postgres DB* container for a more powerful Matrix installation, an *Element* container (the frontend application), a *Webhooks* container (for receiving webhooks to specified channels), a *Maubot* container (for GitHub and RSS integrations), a *Postgres DB* container for Maubot, an *Nginx Proxy Manager* container and required DB container, and a *Postfix* container (to send emails from the Matrix server through GMail SMTP).

-Technically, the only required containers for a successful install is the *Synapse* container.
+Technically, the only required container for a successful install is the *Synapse* container.
 You also need an application to interface with the server such as *Element,* but the Matrix server will run regardless.
 The rest of the containers are personal preferences.
 All of the required files are tailored to my stack though, and using different containers will require you to tweak the environment to match your stack respectively.

 ## Requirements
 - A [Ubuntu](https://ubuntu.com/download/desktop/thank-you?version=22.10&architecture=amd64) Host